Florida Man In Stolen Car Stopped By Police, Who Find Monkey Wearing Diaper Clinging To Him

 The vehicle had been reported stolen by its owner, noted the Tampa Bay Times.
 The owner did admit that the car was unlocked and the keys had been left on the floorboard though.

-Hesson, 23, had driven the vehicle about 30 miles north of the St. Petersburg location he found it at.
+Hesson, 23, had driven the vehicle about 30 miles north of the St. Petersburg location where he found it.
 He wound up driving the car into a ditch at a gas station, which is where authorities finally caught up with him.
 The police were unaware of his pet monkey until the last minute.

 Another surprise for the cops?
-The simian, named Monk, was wearing a diaper!
+The simian, named Monk, was wearing a diaper.

-As officials processed Hesson and filled out paperwork, Monk kept close to his owner, who said he was 4 years old and had been obtained from a breeder in South Carolina.
+As officials processed Hesson and filled out paperwork, Monk kept close to his owner, who said he was 4-years-old and had been obtained from a breeder in South Carolina.
 The monkey, who was attached to a leash, even seemed a bit obsessed with the papers, constantly touching them.
 These moments and the friends’ sweet goodbye can be seen on footage captured by officers’ body cameras and posted on the Pasco Sheriff’s official YouTube page, which can be seen below.

 As for the sad parting, it was as if Monk knew what was going on and that he was going to be separated from Hesson.
-In addition to giving his owner the kiss and hugs he requested, the monkey gently rubs the sides of his face, and then puts his hands on his own head as if saying, “Oh, no. This can’t be happening.”
+In addition to giving his owner the kiss and hugs he requested, the monkey gently rubs the sides of his face, and then put his hands on his own head as if saying, “Oh, no. This can’t be happening.”
 Monk even enters the officials’ pet carrier by himself so not to cause his owner any more pain.

 Hesson was booked into the Land O’Lakes Detention Center in lieu of $5,000 bail.
 Besides the auto theft charge, he is also facing charges due to the fact that he did not have the proper exotic animal permit to own a monkey.